Before we get to what you need to know about the FAFSA before October 1st, here are three basic things you should know:

 These are some details you should have ready before you start filling in the FAFSA:

 - Your Social Security number: You should normally have it with you.
 If you do, that’s great – you don’t need to do anything else.
 But if you don’t have it or don’t know where it is, you can apply for a new or replacement card from the Social Security Administration.
 This can take some time, so make sure and check today whether or not you have your Social Security card.
+Don’t worry; for security purposes, student’s social security numbers are masked on the log-in page.

 - Your Driver’s License Number: If you have a driver’s license you will need to fill in your license number.
 If you do not have a driver’s license, this does not apply to you.